creditstxt/credit-requirement/text.md

 ## Purpose

-These terms ensure that this software project, and contributors to it, receive due public credit for their contributions to goods and services produced with their work, to build project credibility and contributor reputations.
+These terms ensure that this software project, and contributors to it, receive due credit for their contributions to goods and services produced with their work, to build project credibility and contributor reputations.

 ## Credit